William Krehm: Early life

 Krehm was born in Toronto to Hyman and Sarah Krehm, Jews who had left the Russian Empire separately between 1905 and 1910, before meeting and marrying in Toronto's St. John's Ward, known as The Ward, a working class district that was home to successive waves of immigrants.
 Hyman Krehm and his brother, Harry, had been furriers in Russia and continued that trade in Canada.
+Sarah and Hyman Krehm operated West End Retail Furriers, a fur dealership, and raised their children in the apartment above the store.
+The business struggled, and Hyman also worked at other jobs.
+The site was commemorated by Heritage Toronto with a plaque in 2021 recognizing the Krehm family and the achievements of William and his sister Ida.

-William Krehm was a talented violinist and his sister, Ida (1912-1998), a promising pianist prompting their parents to send both of them to Chicago to study music in the 1920s.
-While Ida remained in Chicago, ultimately marrying musician and industrialist Joseph Pick, and becoming a pianist and conductor of international renown, William Krehm moved to New York City where he worked selling hats.
+William Krehm was a talented violinist and his sister, Ida Krehm (1912–1998), a promising pianist, prompting their parents to send both of them to Chicago in 1929 to study music.
+While Ida remained in Chicago at the Chicago Musical College, ultimately marrying musician and industrialist Joseph Pick, and becoming a pianist and conductor of international renown, William Krehm moved to New York City where he worked selling hats.
 After the 1929 Stock Market Crash, he became interested in Marxism.

 Returning to Toronto, he attended Parkdale Collegiate Institute and was a tutor to fellow student Gladys Cowan whom he would later marry.
 Earlier, while in grade 9, he and his brother Aubrey organized a protest against an antisemitic teacher.
 He graduated from high school in 1930 and studied mathematics at the University of Toronto for two years before dropping out for lack of funds.
 Other sources, however, describe him as a University of Toronto graduate.